The Cool Air Myth

 Hair reshapes when tension is applied.

-Why a Cool Setting Is Not Structurally Required
+Why A Cool Setting Is Not Structurally Required

 A blow styling system operates in sequence.

-Drying removes moisture under controlled airflow and appropriate heat.
+Removes moisture under controlled airflow and appropriate heat.

-Shaping aligns strands under tension.
+Aligns strands under tension.

-Straightening resets bonds after moisture reduction.
+Resets bonds after moisture reduction.

 Cooling is not a structural phase.

-Bond formation depends on moisture level.
+Bond formation depends on:

 Lowering temperature after structure is formed does not increase bond strength.